hmizuochi/DBUX/README.md

 	$cd src
 	$make #require gcc
-if you revise define.h, please use
+when you revise define.h, please use

 	$make clean
 	$make